LK-Tmac1/GameofYouThrones/README.md

 ##Story
 Like many users, I often watch videos on YouTube, subscribe to some channels, and sometimes get subscription emails.
 It seems those channel owners can make money from not only ads, but also subscribers: http://bit.ly/1M8xzcD, http://bit.ly/1KWZYA4.

-So I was curious if there was a way that could help channel owners to know the popularity of their videos and channels by user activity on YouTube: there are 8000~ channels, 400~ millions videos, and 1~ billion users, so you can imagine how many user activities are there each day, and this project was not only analytically interesting but also technically challenging.
+So my project's goal was to build an analytical tool that could help channel owners to know the trends of their videos and channels based on user activities.
+There are 8000~ channels, 400~ millions videos, 1~ billion users, and unknown numbers of user activities each day.
+Thus, for me, this project was not only analytically interesting but also technically challenging.

 ##Dashboard
 Here are two more concrete questions, i.e. queries that could be answered by my project: